Dancaboosemc/Connect4/README.md

 players know the state of the game (wether the player has won/tied).
 All located in (src/gameMGR.java). gameMGR.java also shows what is saved in the 2D array (game board).
 Next step is designing an Ai for the user to play with.

+Israel - Sprint 3 achievements: ai method implemented.
+The method checks if the user wants to play an easy or normal mode and activates the if statements that will allow for that mode to be played.
+Loaction(src/gameMGR/ line 547).
+The nrmlDfclty method checks the last column the user selected, and does the math needed to block the user depending on how many of the users pieces are connected (if 2 or 3 of the users pieces are connected).
+The nrmlDfclty is like the isWin method in the Board file, but nrmlDfclty also updates the columnSaver variable which is used in the ai method to select the column needed for the ai. src/gameMGR/line 649.
+The clickChecker method is used to update the button clicks if the user is playing with the ai. src/gameMGR/602.

 ## Inspiration
 We are doing this because we wanted to work on something fun, and within our skill set